 An employee who is required by court order to serve as a juror or as a witness who is not a party to a court action, shall be granted leave for such purpose upon presentation of proof of the period of their required attendance to the appointing authority.
-Eligible full time, permanent employees shall receive their hourly rate of pay of no more than eight (8) hours per day for the time if they serve on jury duty or as a witness in lieu of their regularly scheduled workday.
+Eligible full time, permanent employee shall receive their hourly rate of pay of no more than eight (8) hours per day for the time they serve on jury duty or as a witness in lieu of their regularly scheduled workday.

-An eligible employee who is on jury duty or who is serving as a witness and is also regularly scheduled to work a night shift will be given court leave, the same as an employee who is scheduled to work days and is selected for jury duty, or as a witness who is not a party to the court action.
+An eligible employee who is on jury duty or who is serving as a witness and is also regularly scheduled to work a night shift will be given court leave, the same as an employee who is scheduled to work days and is selected for jury duty or as a witness who is not a party to the court action.
+All other provisions will be governed by Administrative Procedure No.128-234.